uniwebcms/uniweb-tailwind-plugin/README.md

 Why use text wrapping utilities?
 They help create more aesthetically pleasing layouts and improve readability, especially for headings and short text blocks.

+> [!IMPORTANT]
+> The `text-balance` class in heading elements (H1, H2, ...) is not needed because this plugin sets all headings to use that wrapping mode by default.

 ### Color Utilities

 The plugin extends Tailwind's color system with additional utilities for creating harmonious color palettes.